withastro/astro/docs/src/pages/guides/publish-to-npm.md

 > - [JSON Manifest (`package.json`)](https://docs.npmjs.com/creating-a-package-json-file)
 > - [Workspaces](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#workspaces)

 To create a new package, we recommend developing with **workspaces**.
-This will allow you to develop your component alongside a working instance of Astro.
+This will allow you to develop your component alongside a working copy of Astro.

 ```
 my-project/
    ├─ demo/
-      └─ ... for testing and demonstration of packages
+      └─ ... for testing and demonstration
    ├─ package.json
    └─ packages/
       └─ my-component/